lowkeycode/bootcamp-notes/notes.md

 Then clean up the feature branch on local if you'd like (Not neccessary but may cause clutter if not deleting unused branches)

+Delete github branch
+git push origin :branch-name

+Go to main branch
+git checkout main

+Delete local git branch
-git branch -d branch name
+git branch -d branch-name

 ## Git Conflicts